Analyzing Wrap-Up Effects through an Information-Theoretic Lens

 Notably, we see some variation in trends across datasets.
 Due to the nature of psycholinguistic studies, it is natural to expect some variation due to, e.g., data collection procedures or inaccuracies from measurement devices.
 Another (perhaps more influential) factor in the difference in trends comes from the variation in dataset sizes.
 We see that with the smaller datasets (e.g., UCL and Provo), there may not be enough data to learn accurate model parameters.
 This artifact may manifest as the noisiness or a lack of a significant increase in log-likelihood (on a held-out test set) over the baseline that we observe in some cases.

 When considering prior theories of wrap-up processes, these results have several implications.
-For example, they can be interpreted as supporting and extending \citeposs{rayner2000} hypothesis, which suggests the extra time at sentence boundaries is spent resolving prior ambiguities.\ryan{This should also be mentioned in the introductionclara{tried to incorporate}} In this case, the observed correlation between wrap-up times and $\infcontent^{(k)}(\ww)$ may potentially be linked to two factors: (1) contextual ambiguities increasing variation in per-word information content; and (2) contextual ambiguities being resolved at clause ends.
+For example, they can be interpreted as supporting and extending \citeposs{rayner2000} hypothesis, which suggests the extra time at sentence boundaries is spent resolving prior ambiguities.
+In this case, the observed correlation between wrap-up times and $\infcontentk(\ww)$ may potentially be linked to two factors: (1) contextual ambiguities increasing variation in per-word information content, and (2) contextual ambiguities being resolved at clause ends.
 On the other hand, these results provide evidence against the hypothesis that the cognitive processes occurring during the comprehension of sentence-medial and clause-final words are the same.
-Further, it also goes against \citeposs{HIROTANI2006425} hypothesis (discussed in \cref{sec:wrap}), as the differences in sentence-medial and clause-final times cannot be purely quantified by a constant factor.\ryan{This point should be referenced in the introduction as well. clara{tried to incorporate}}\looseness=-1
+Further, it also goes against \citeposs{HIROTANI2006425} hypothesis (discussed in \cref{sec:wrap}), as the differences in sentence-medial and clause-final times cannot be purely quantified by a constant factor.\looseness=-1